michael-cannon/wordpress-starter/readme.txt

 * Export Settings – These are your current settings in a serialized format.
 Copy the contents to make a backup of your settings.
 * Import Settings – Paste new serialized settings here to overwrite your current configuration.
-* Remove Plugin Data on Deletion? - Delete all WordPress Starter data and options from database on plugin deletion
+* Remove Plugin Data on Deletion? - Delete all Aihrus WordPress Starter data and options from database on plugin deletion
 * Reset to Defaults? – Check this box to reset options to their defaults